72 hours, 30 volunteers, 3 Organizations = Success

 Borromeo Housing really wanted to help spread their message to the general population while also adding color, and video to their site.
 Our designers and developers worked with the nonprofit representatives and even offered them 9 custom-edited videos that can be used for future posts.
 The slideshow on the homepage helps push out their message, and the donate button is much more prominent.
 The navigation on the site is much more intuitive .

 DC Diaper Bank wanted a site that was fun, creative, and also kept the user on the pages longer.
 This is something The Web Development Group knew they could capitalize on.
 The awesome design team added infographics, images, and saturated colors.
 The site gets the message out without being too “baby-focused”, something the nonprofit wanted.
 This site is also responsive.
-The organization also received a toolkit (custom-designed hand-out that promotes the organization and can be edited for different functions) and Facebook/Twitter branding!
+The organization also received a custom-designed toolkit they can hand-out that promotes the organization and can be edited for different functions as well as Facebook & Twitter branding!

 This event was a huge success and will most definitely become and annual event.
 We are eager to continue to give back to the local community again in the future.
 As Darlene Bakke from Borromeo Housing said, “The website is amazing and I know this transformation will make a huge impact on BHI messaging.”
-WordPress for nonprofits is a smart choice because with the proper training (provided by WDG), we know that the administrators will have no problem managing their sites.
+WordPress for nonprofits is a smart choice because with the proper training (provided by WDG), we know these organizations will have no problem managing their sites.